Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 GPT-4 Turbo: Long Context and More Reasonable Costs

-GPT-4 Turbo (November 2023 release + iterations) was the refresh redefining OpenAI’s sweet spot before GPT-4o.
+GPT-4 Turbo (released November 2023, with iterations through April 2024) was the refresh that redefined OpenAI’s price/quality balance before GPT-4o.
 128k token context, updated knowledge cutoff, 3x cheaper than original GPT-4.
-Six months later, with GPT-4o in production, does it still make sense?
-This article covers when GPT-4 Turbo remains the right choice in mid-2024.
+With GPT-4o in production, does Turbo still make sense?
+This article covers when GPT-4 Turbo remains the right choice and how to migrate without introducing regressions.

 Aspect GPT-4 Turbo GPT-4o